The best project you will ever work on is yourself

 Where clients are struggling to get their own point of view across or having their own concerns heard, Peer Advocates listen to them, support them in deciding what they would like to do about this and in some cases will represent these concerns to nurses and hospital management.
 Knowing that one has somebody independent to support and represent them, helps clients to be able to cope with their situation better and to work more closely with medical staff.

-If you would like to become a Lamp Peer Advocate, then please refer to the Volunteering section of this website.
+If you would like to become a Lamp Peer Advocate, then please click here.

 Ask for help